-Help us look out for Non-Native Invasive Species!
+Help us look out for Invasive Non-Native Species!

 Invasive Non-Native Species (INNS) can be found in many habitats across the UK, and numbers are on the increase.
-According to the GB Invasive Non-Native Species strategy (2015), impacts include:

 Some species cause problems to human health or are a nuisance to landowners.
 Invasive plants clog water bodies preventing access for navigation and angling.
 Some significant threats to human health are posed by species not yet in GB but that could establish in the future.
 For example, the Asian hornet which has killed at least seven people in France since its introduction, and ragweed which has substantially increased hay fever suffering across many European countries.

 Together, we can help protect ourselves, Shropshire's wildlife, landscapes and environments.